Integrated Generalized Zero-Shot Learning for Fine-Grained Classification: Experimental Studies

-\textbf{Hyper-parameters Analysis.} For studying the trend of GZSL accuracy of AGAN and AFGN in different hyper-parameters ($\lambda_P$, $\lambda_{cls}$, $\lambda_{m1}$, and $\lambda_{m2}$ ) settings, we plot the graphs shown in Figure~\ref{parameters}.
+For studying the trend of GZSL accuracy of AGAN and AFGN in different hyper-parameters ($\lambda_P$, $\lambda_{m1}$, $\lambda_{m2}$, and $\lambda_{cls}$) settings, we plot the graphs shown in Figure~\ref{parameters}.

 Figures~\ref{parameters}(a) and \ref{parameters}(b) show the performance of AGAN and AFGN with various $\lambda_P$ setups respectively.
 In case of both the networks, we observe that the source accuracy depicts a sharp decreasing pattern after $\lambda_P=0.2$ while the target accuracy starts to surpass the source accuracy a little after that point.
 This means the networks gradually lose the capability to recognize the source domain samples correctly.
 The harmonic mean $H$ achieves the optimal performance at $\lambda_P=0.2$ and decreases soon after that.
 Thus, we find the value of $\lambda_P=0.2$ optimal for the task.
-Note that for other datasets we cross-validate $\lambda_P$ in the range $[0.1, 0.2, 0.3, 0.4]$.
+Note that for other datasets we cross-validate $\lambda_P$ in the range $[0.001, 0.01, 0.1, 0.2, 0.3, 0.4]$.

+The effect of different settings of the hyper-parameters weighting the mutual loss $\lambda_{m1}$ in AGAN and $\lambda_{m2}$ in AFGN are shown in {Figures~\ref{parameters}(c) and \ref{parameters}(d)} respectively.
+We observe that the optimal performance in AGAN is achieved when $\lambda_{m1}=0.1$, and the source and target classes performances are harmed when the value of $\lambda_{m1}$ is greater than that.
+On the other hand, the AFGN network has low accuracies for fewer values of $\lambda_{m2}$ and achieves optimal performance when $\lambda_{m2}$ is $0.2$.
+This means the AFGN is more facilitated by mutual learning compared to AGAN.

-Figure~\ref{parameters}(c) illustrates the performance of AFGN in different settings of $\lambda_{cls}$.
+{Figure~\ref{parameters}(e)} illustrates the performance of AFGN in different settings of $\lambda_{cls}$.
 Note that AFGN has a very low source and target accuracy for near-zero values of $\lambda_{cls}$, which indicates the importance of the discriminative feedback of $h_2$ in the network.
 We demonstrate that the performance increases for greater values of $\lambda_{cls}$, however, decreases slightly after $\lambda_{cls}=0.1$.
 Therefore, we set the value of $\lambda_{cls}$ to $0.1$ for optimal performance in AFGN.

-The effect of different settings of the hyper-parameters weighting the mutual loss $\lambda_{m1}$ in AGAN and $\lambda_{m2}$ in AFGN are shown in Figures~\ref{parameters}(d) and \ref{parameters}(e) respectively.
-We observe that the optimal performance in AGAN is achieved when $\lambda_{m1}=0.1$, and the source and target classes performances are harmed when the value of $\lambda_{m1}$ is greater than that.
-On the other hand, the AFGN network has low accuracies for fewer values of $\lambda_{m2}$ and achieves optimal performance when $\lambda_{m2}$ is $0.2$.
-This means the AFGN is more facilitated by mutual learning compared to AGAN.